As of June 23, 2017

 Standards for independence of outside directors and outside corporate auditors shall be prescribed in the Company's internal rules "Standards for Appointment and Independence of Outside Directors and Outside Corporate Auditors".

-On July 1st, 2015, we had changed the Management Council, which had been positioned as an advisory body to the President and CEO, into a decision-making body in order to make a decision through diverse opinion and multilateral discussions more than before.
+On July 1st, 2015, we had changed the Management Council into a decision-making body in order to make a decision through diverse opinion and multilateral discussions more than before.
 The Management Council deliberates on and renders decisions regarding specific key matters related to management within the scope of its mandate from the Board of Directors.

-Committees including Company Investment Committee, Medium-term Management Plan Promotion Support Committee, Internal Control Committee, Compliance Committee are established as advisory bodies for the President and CEO or the Management Council with regard to specific matters that are important from the perspective of Sumitomo Corporation as a whole.
+Committees including Company Investment Committee, Medium-term Management Plan Promotion Support Committee, Internal Control Committee, Compliance Committee are established as advisory bodies for the President and Chief Executive Officer or the Management Council with regard to specific matters that are important from the perspective of Sumitomo Corporation as a whole.

 To bring an accurate understanding of the Company's management policies and business activities to all our stakeholders, we shall strive to make full disclosure, not limiting ourselves to the disclosure of information required by law but also actively pursuing the voluntary disclosure of information.